cocopon/tweakpane/README.md

 $ npm start
 ```

-It starts a web server for the online document, building source files,
+The above commands start a web server for the document, build source files, and
-watching changes for the next build.
-After executing the command, open
-`http://localhost:8080/` for browsing the document.
+watch for changes.
+Open `http://localhost:8080/` to browse the document.

 ## License